myjfm/cnetpp/README.md

 * a simple json parser, named csonpp
 * a simple thread framework
-* the asynchronous Tcp network framework based on epoll(select, poll will be supported in the future)
+* the asynchronous Tcp network framework based on epoll(or select or poll)
 * the asynchronous Http server and client module based on our Tcp network framework

 Install: